- Directorate - Children, Families and Lifelong Learning

 What information do we collect?

-Within the Childrens, Schools and Families Directorate of Surrey County Council, we use the following personal data:
+Within the Children, Families and Lifelong Learning Directorate of Surrey County Council, we use the following personal data:

 - You and your child's name, address, contact details